purton-tech/cloak/www/content/blog/rust-on-nails/index.md

 }
 ```

+Execute `cargo run` and you can access the application from `http://localhost:3000` in your browser.

 ## HTML Templating

 Because Rust supports macros we can create a DSL to handle our templating needs.
 This means we can leverage the Rust we already know to create loops and if statements.